uwe-app/website/site/docs/publish/amazon-web-services.md

 bucket = "example.com"
 ```

-You need to ensure that the region matches where your buckets are located and the buckets must already exist then you can publish an environment like this:
+You need to ensure that the region matches where your buckets are located and the buckets must already exist, have public read permissions and configured for static website hosting using `index.html` for the index page and `404.html` for the error page.

+{{#>note}}
+If no bucket is given for an environment it inherits the value from the `host` setting.
+{{/note}}

+Afterwards you can publish an environment like this:

 ```
 uwe publish stage